Notifying Parents and Guardians

 Section 50.1(1) of the School Act requires notifying parents when providing instruction that deals primarily and explicitly with human sexuality.
 Parents must be notified in writing prior to the start of human sexuality instruction and have the right to exempt their child, without academic penalty, from all or a portion of human sexuality instruction.

-Most schools will have a template of a letter that can be used to send home to parents.
+Most schools have a template letter that can be used.
 This letter should have clear options for parents to choose from such as:

-- I want my child to be included in the human sexuality education component of the curriculum but be excluded for the presentation being given by organization X
+- I want my child to take part in the human sexuality education section of the curriculum but not the presentation being given by organization X.

 Schools are required to provide alternative learning experiences for those students who have been exempted from human sexuality instruction by their parents.
 Contact your school administration for details specific to your school and school district.

-Although most parents are in favour of children participating in sexual health education, it is important to inform and involve them in the delivery of the program.
-This will help to resolve any misconceptions about the content and goals of the curriculum outcomes, and also give parents an opportunity to provide input and to offer support.
+Although most parents are in favour of children participating in sexual health education, it’s important that they know, and can be involved, in the delivery of the program.
+This helps to clear up any misconceptions about the content and goals of the curriculum outcomes.
+It also lets parents give their input and offer support.

 Some ways to involve parents/guardians: